I love old maps and love to decorate with them. Recently I made some

 IKEA Map Table Hack – Using Image Transfer

-The decoupage IKEA map table hack is really that simple and works really well.
+The decoupage IKEA map table hack is really that simple and works well.
 However, there is another way to print a map onto a tabletop.

 I used Map